Angélique Gérard: Career

 A graduate of the European Institute of Business Administration (INSEAD) and trained as a manager at the Ecole des Hautes Études Commerciales (HEC), Angélique Gérard joined the Iliad Group at the beginning of 2000, after four years spent at France Télécom, the incumbent operator.
-At the origin of the creation of the Centrapel and Total Call contact centers, and having managed the integration of the resources of the operator Alice in the subscriber relationship scope after its takeover in 2008 (creation of the companies Equaline and Certicall) and the birth of the Mobipel and Qualipel companies on the occasion of the launch of Free Mobile, it supervised the growth of their workforce, set up and ensured the development of the service to subscribers as well as the deployment of teams of field technicians from 2004.
+At the origin of the creation of the Centrapel and Total Call contact centers, and has managed the integration of the resources of the operator Alice, in the subscriber relationship scope after its takeover in 2008 (creation of the companies Equaline and Certicall) and the birth of the Mobipel and Qualipel companies on the occasion of the launch of Free Mobile, it supervised the growth of their workforce, set up and ensured the development of the service to subscribers as well as the deployment of teams of field technicians from 2004.

 In 2012, when Xavier Niel's group began its mobile telephony activity after the takeover of the Alice group, Angélique Berge was director of customer relations for Iliad, on which Alice's former call centers depend.
-The newspaper Le Monde, Rue89 and union sections including the telecoms section of Union syndicale Solidaires, the General Confederation of Labor, and the General Confederation of Labor – Force Ouvrière denounce abuses reported in Colombes (the Mobipel center) and in Casablanca, including "expeditious management" and "public layoffs" 5.
+The newspaper Le Monde, Rue89, and union sections including the telecoms section of Union syndicale Solidaires, the General Confederation of Labor, and the General Confederation of Labor – Force Ouvrière denounce abuses reported in Colombes (the Mobipel center) and in Casablanca, including "expeditious management" and "public layoffs" 5.
 Angélique Berge declares in an internal publication titled "She is silent the rumor, she is silent": "Free Mobile returns strangely in the slanderous titles that we find in the press: it is indeed an indirect and disguised criticism."